CDRayn/backend-developer-tests/README.md

 Run `go test -v -cover ./...` from the `unit-testing` directory and let us know how you did.

+### Candidate's Notes
+I was able to get to 100% coverage of `FizzBuzz()` and found a couple of potential bugs.
+Normally I would address some of these bugs by using Go's builtin error type, but I didn't want to change the function signature of `FizzBuzz()` so I changed the behavior of `FizzBuzz()` as I saw best fit to address any identified bugs.

+The bugs I did find and addressed are the following:

+- `make()` panic: If the `total` parameter is negative, it will cause `make()` to panic.
+I added a guard that returns empty results for negative totals.
+- divide by zero panic: If either `fizzAt` or `buzzAt`

 ## Web Services

 Web services are our bread and butter.
 Our services talk to each other over